influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/nodes/influx_q_l_node.md

 ### Join

 Join this node with other nodes.
-The data are joined on timestamp.
+The data is joined on timestamp.

 ```javascript